d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 ## Detail of the algorithm

-This is very old notes; the weakness with just a XOR operation swipe left-right.
-With the sustitution done with each xor swap the following weakness disappears.

 input keys of < hash size bits are the same as a buffer filled with 0's to pad to length of hash.  ( a 3-bit 0 is same as a 0-bit 0 ).

 mask = 256 bit hash (K12) based on input key of 0-N bits.
 xbox = Short for 'exchange box' to differentiate from s-box.
        2 maps for byte A->B and B->A.  based on input key of 0-N bits.

 ```
 ^   = xor with above value